SepidehAlassi/journey_visualizer/README.md

 To install the packages run `npm i`

-## Start the application

-To start the application run `npm start`.
-Navigate to `http://localhost:6000/`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.